Why your business isn't growing on social media

 Setting specific social media goals is a crucial first step for growth.
 Clearly define what you’re looking to achieve; whether it’s a rise in engagement, more followers, or even just increased reach, and then set out a plan on how to accomplish these goals.

 Setting targets (realistic ones) will drive your social media efforts forward and give you the motivation to keep working towards your ultimate end-goal.
+Also ensuring you have the corrent social media tools for business can really help you get more efficient.

 We’d recommend mapping out your targets for the next 3-6 months.
 Every month, revisit your goals and see how you performed against the targets you laid out for yourself.
 If you can stick to the KPI’s you’ve created then you’ll be able to keep growth consistent, and your efforts focused.